-On May 17, 2023, The Treasury Department released the final version of important compliance guidance applicable to broadband projects funded through SLFRF and CPF awards.
-The "SLFRF and CPF Supplemental Broadband Guidance" ("Guidance") addresses several issues relating to the use of SLFRF and CPF funds for broadband projects, including the distinction of ISPs acting as "contractors" vs.

-"subrecipients," the treatment of "program income," the scope of the Federal interest in grant-funded property, procurement requirements, and other issues.
+On May 17, 2023, the U.S. Department of the Treasury released the final version of important compliance guidance applicable to broadband projects funded through SLFRF and CPF awards.
+The "SLFRF and CPF Supplemental Broadband Guidance" ("Guidance") addresses several issues relating to the use of SLFRF and CPF funds for broadband projects, including the distinction of ISPs acting as "contractors" vs. "subrecipients," the treatment of "program income," the scope of the Federal interest in grant-funded property, procurement requirements, and other issues.